-Figure 5-7 though Figure 5-9 show the census block groups in the E1 Build Alternative RSA where the percentage of low-income households is greater than the average for Los Angeles County.
+Figure 5-7 through Figure 5-9 show the census block groups in the E1 Build Alternative RSA where the percentage of low-income households is greater than the average for Los Angeles County.
+As shown in Figure 5-7, the block groups directly south of Palmdale are designated as EJ populations based on low-income percentage, which includes the Boulders at the Lake Mobile Home Park.
 Similar to the Refined SR14 Build Alternative, the E1 Central Subsection RSA traverses a corridor of communities in the San Fernando Valley where census block groups have a percentage of low-income households that is higher than the county average, largely in the neighborhoods of Pacoima and Sun Valley.
 As with the Refined SR14 Build Alternative, the large census block group in the San Gabriel Mountains that is identified as a low-income EJ population remains largely uninhabited.